 The idea of turning to private loans is even worse — in fact, there is pretty much no situation in which you should ever take out private student loans.
 They come with extremely high interest rates, fees for late payments and other concerning features that make them less favorable to federal loans.
 And while the government may work with you on your repayment plan, private lenders have no sympathy — they are coming after you for that money one way or another.

-But here’s the good news: While the cost of college isn’t getting any cheaper, there are several ways to make it cheaper for yourself.
+But here’s the good news: While college isn’t getting any cheaper, there are several ways to make it cheaper for yourself.

 Whether you need a little help or a lot, there are tons of opportunities available to help you cover the cost of your education.
 It may take a little extra research and hard work, but in long run, it is absolutely worth it to avoid graduating college with the burden of nearly $40,000 of debt.

-12 of the best websites to find a college scholarship
+12 of the best websites for finding a college scholarship

-Fastweb hosts more than 1.5 million scholarships that provide more than $3.4 billion.
+Fastweb hosts more than 1.5 million scholarships that provide more than $3.4 billion in funding.
 Once you create a profile, the site’s search feature will help you find the most accurate matches that fit your needs.
 Your personal profile is how the site helps you find pretty much exactly what you’re looking for.

-While the College Board is known for its college planning tools, it also has an arm that focuses on scholarships.
+While the College Board is known for its college-readiness tests, it also has an arm that focuses on scholarships.
 Big Future hosts scholarships, as well as other financial aid and internship information from more than 2,200 programs — totaling nearly $6 billion.
 In order to get the most accurate search results, it’s critical to fill out as many details as you can in the profile that’s used for searching.

 Formerly known as College Prowler, Niche is a great tool that can help you find colleges AND money.
 It’s organized into categories that make it pretty easy to find what you’re looking for — allowing users to search by interest, career, major and other areas.